alfasin/timer-server/README.md

 ## Setup

-The following env variables may be setup:
+The following `env` variables may be configured either directly or via `vault` or a similar tool in Kubernetes:

 ### Server setup
 * `SERVER_PORT` - on which port timer-server should run, defaults to 4000